xraypy/xraylarch/doc/xafs/xafsft.rst

      :target: ../_images/xft_example4.png
      :width: 48 %

   Figure 9.
-Comparson of the effect of different window types on real XAFS Fourier transforms.
+Comparison of the effect of different window types on real XAFS Fourier transforms.

 We now turn our attention to the different components of the Fourier